ppy/osu-wiki/wiki/Glossary/en.md

 Rank has three meanings:

-1. another word for a grade
+1. another word for a letter grade
 2. a player’s standing in the online leaderboard (a.k.a. player ranking)
 3. the verb "to rank", which is when someone second another moderator’s nomination and include a submitted beatmap to the ranked beatmap list, making scores achieved by anyone playing it count towards each player’s ranking.
    Getting their beatmaps ranked is a goal of every beatmapper.

 ### Ranking

-Ranking, alternatively called "leaderboard", is a list that sorts members of the osu!community according to certain criteria.
+Ranking, alternatively called _leaderboard_, is a list that sorts members of the osu!community according to certain criteria.
 This can also refer to one's position in such a list.

 osu! currently has three rankings: